phil3103/espresso-math.github.io/_posts/2017-04-17-How-We-Know-Our-Place.markdown

 I should acknowledge the work of my peers.
 No doubt they arrived at different conclusions than I did, and it would be a mistake to call their answers "wrong" and my answer "right".
 As ethical systems often work, different rule codes can produce the same action.
 Similarly, I think fulfilling what I think our place on Earth is can result in the same actions as following the placements of Humanity that others prescribe.
 To be frank, this is OK.
-Intent is important, but only second do the action actually done.
+Intent is important, but only second to the actions themselves